Business

 entry requirements

 In addition to the entry requirements to attend KES Sixth Form, a minimum of a Grade 4 in English and Mathematics at GCSE is required.
-Business at GCSE is not a requirement to study Business at A Level, however if you have studied Business at GCSE, a minimum of a Grade 5 must have been achieved.
+Business at GCSE isn’t a requirement to study Business at A Level, however if you have studied Business at GCSE, a minimum of a Grade 5 must have been achieved.

 What skills will I gain from studying Business?